 Still, the technique itself is very simple, making this the perfect meal for those nights where you want to put on your favorite music, grab a glass of wine, and bask in the joy of cooking, while absorbing the appetite-whetting smells of this creamy risotto.

-Scallop Risotto Ingredients
+Scallop Risotto Ingredient Highlights

-- Unsalted butter.
-Or olive oil.
+You can use either bay or sea scallops!
+The scallops pictured are sea scallops.
+I use unsalted butter, but you can also use olive oil.
 If you only have salted butter, just adjust the amount of added salt accordingly.

 Risotto with Scallops Tips and Tricks